 This course requires 2 options.

-• Students work with a design client and outside experts to develop an innovative product prototype.
+•Students work with stakeholders and outside experts to develop an innovative product prototype.

 Identifying a product idea.

 Modelling selected product idea.

 If you did not take PTC2, or achieved fewer than 14 credits in that course contact Mr Ronowicz, ([email protected]) to discuss entry into this course.
 Your TUTOR will then enter you in the course if successful.

 Total Credits Available: 26 credits.